MarcusHoltz/marcusholtz.github.io/_posts/2025-12-12-opnsense-nginx-waf-failover-with-caddy-and-traefik.md

            │      │
            ▼      ▼
     ┌──────────┐ ┌──────────┐
-    │ Resolve  │ │ Resolve  │
+    │ Resolves  │ │ Resolve  │
     │   to      │ │   to     │
     │ Traefik   │ │ OPNsense │
     │   IP      │ │Virtual IP│
     └────┬─────┘ └────┬─────┘
          │            │
          ▼            ▼